Early Confirmed Expert Line-Up of Speakers

 Michelle Sheppard “Mama Mish” is a highly respected presenter, advocate, and trainer in the gender equity space.
 As a transgender woman, she appreciates the difficulties within the grey created by the gender divide and not only traverses them herself, she willing takes others on the ride with her.
 Some of her high profile media engagements include JOY 94.9, AFL, ANZ, BMW, and Channel 9.
 She embodies dignity, grace and the change that is needed to make a positive difference in others’ lives, empowers women and challenges barriers to inclusion, discrimination, and harassment.

-Senior Advisor - Equality, Diversity and Inclusion
+Associate Professor,Director of Equality, Diversity and Social Inclusion

 Diversity & Inclusion Lead

 Leigh Frost has over 15 years’ experience across a variety of industries including retail, mining and finance.
 She has deep expertise in recruitment, mobility, business improvement and business partnering but has found her passion in diversity and inclusion.
 Leading the D&I strategy at QSuper has been her most rewarding role to date, and one where she feels that she has contributed to enhancing the employee experience and the culture of the organisation.
 “As a parent of two returning to the workforce I was looking for purpose in my work life.
 I feel like I am contributing to the creation of an inclusive workplace where my children will be able to bring their whole selves to work”.